erandiganepola/wso2-cloud-flutter-demo/README.md

 ```bash
 flutter run -d all
 ```
-- ### Login, Invoke API and Logout
+- ### Login, Invoke API, Change Settings and Logout

-After running the application, UI will be popped out with a button to 'Login to WSO2 Cloud'.
+After running the application, UI will be popped out with a button named `Login to WSO2 Cloud`.
 Once user clicks it, s/he will be navigated to WSO2 authorization login page.
-There user needs to enter username as `youruser@email.com@tenant` and give password.
+There user needs to enter username as `youruser@email.com@tenantdomain` and give password.
 Then approve access to user profile information.
-When it's successful, user will be directed to Home page.
-There you can enter a capital of a country and click search icon in the right side of the search box.
+When it's successful, user will be navigated to Home page.
+In the Home page you can enter a capital of a country and click `search icon` in the right side of the search box.
 You will see results in the UI.

+If you need to try out the sample for different tenant domains and different client applications rather than the one you configured in the `constant.dart` file, you can change those configurations by clicking `settings icon` in the top bar.
+Then a dialog box will be popped up with the existing values for client ID and tenant domain.
+You can edit them and click `Update` to save.

-If user needs to sign out, click 'power button' in the top bar right side corner.
+If user needs to sign out, click `power icon` in the top bar right side corner.
 Then confirmation box will be popped up.
 When you click `Yes` it will log out user from the application.

 ## Implementation